 DNS stands for Domain Name System.
-This is a service that translates domain names and domain zones into IP addresses.
+This service translates domain names and domain zones into IP addresses.
 This is due to the way that computers work.
-A domain name such as domain.com is easier to remember than an IP address (e.g. 184.108.40.206).
+A domain name like domain.com is easier to remember than an IP address (e.g. 220.127.116.11).
 A Domain name is just an alias which fundamentally points to a computer (via an IP Address).
-Each domain name has a complex array of DNS settings which can set where a website points to, where a sub-domain points to, where your email points to and more.
-DNS records are stored in a zone file; this is where your record information is stored for your domain to point to the correct server or mail server.
+Each domain name has a complex array of DNS settings that can set where a website points to, where sub-domain points, where your email points, and more.
+DNS records are stored in a zone file, where your record information is stored for your domain to point to the correct server or mail server.

-Your domain name registrar will allow you to manage a whole variety of DNS Zone records.
-By setting a zone record it provides information about a specific object.
-A list of most common records are provided below:
+Your domain name registrar will allow you to manage various DNS Zone records.
+By setting a zone record, it provides information about a specific object.
+A list of the most common forms is provided below:

-The record A specifies IP address (IPv4) for given host.
-A-records are used for conversion of domain names to corresponding IP addresses.
+Record A specifies the IP address (IPv4) for a given host.
+A-records are used for the conversion of domain names to corresponding IP addresses.

-The record AAAA (also quad-A record) specifies IPv6 address for given host.
-So it works the same way as the A record and the difference is the type of IP address.
+The record AAAA (also a quad-A record) specifies the IPv6 address for a given host.
+So it works the same way as the A record; the difference is the type of IP address.

-The CNAME record specifies a domain name that has to be queried in order to resolve the original DNS query.
+The CNAME record specifies a domain name that must be queried to resolve the original DNS query.
 Therefore CNAME records are used for creating aliases of domain names.
-CNAME records are truly useful when we want to alias our domain to an external domain.
-In other cases, we can remove CNAME records and replace them with A records and even decrease performance overhead.
+CNAME records are mental when we want to alias our domain to an external one.
+In other cases, we can remove CNAME records, replace them with A forms, and even decrease performance overhead.

 HINFO records are used to acquire general information about a host.
-The record specifies type of CPU and OS.
-The HINFO record data provides the possibility to use operating system specific protocols when two hosts want to communicate.
-For security reasons the HINFO records are not typically used on public servers.
+The record specifies the type of CPU and OS.
+The HINFO record data provides the possibility to use operating system-specific protocols when two hosts want to communicate.
+The HINFO records are not typically used on public servers for security reasons.

 Note: Standard values in RFC 1010

-The ISDN resource record specifies ISDN address for a host.
-An ISDN address is a telephone number that consists of a country code, a national destination code, a ISDN Subscriber number and, optionally, a ISDN subaddress.
+The ISDN resource record specifies the ISDN address for a host.
+An ISDN address is a telephone number comprising a country code, a national destination code, an ISDN Subscriber number and, optionally, an ISDN subaddress.
 The function of the record is only variation of the A resource record function.

 The MX resource record specifies a mail exchange server for a DNS domain name.
 The information is used by Simple Mail Transfer Protocol (SMTP) to route emails to proper hosts.
-Typically, there are more than one mail exchange server for a DNS domain and each of them have set priority.Example:
+Typically, there is more than one mail exchange server for a DNS domain, each with a set priority.Example:

 The NS record specifies an authoritative name server for the given host.
-If you set a name-server which is not your Domain Registrar - it is possible to define a whole new Zone file on another server.
-These settings will overwrite the NS settings outlined though your domain control panel.
+If you set a name server which is not your Domain Registrar - it is possible to define a whole new Zone file on another server.
+These settings will overwrite the NS settings outlined through your domain control panel.
 These NS can be set via a Hosting control panel such as cPanel.

-As opposed to forward DNS resolution (A and AAAA DNS records), the PTR record is used to look up domain names based on an IP address.
+Instead of forwarding DNS resolution (A and AAAA DNS records), the PTR record looks up domain names based on an IP address.

 The record specifies core information about a DNS zone, including the primary name server, the email of the domain administrator, the domain serial number, and several timers relating to refreshing the zone.

-The text record can hold arbitrary non-formatted text string.
-Typically, the record is used by Sender Policy Framework (SPF) to prevent spoof emails being sent from your own email account.
+The text record can hold arbitrary non-formatted text strings.
+Typically, the form is used by Sender Policy Framework (SPF) to prevent spoof emails from being sent from your email account.